Venturing Outside the Comfort Zone

 On the first day at Yonat’s place, I found myself just “hanging out” as my weaving friends wove and planned their projects with increasing independence.

-In the afternoon, we did a little “round robin” activity on my prepared warps to brush up on structures and techniques that we seen in other gatherings and help in the decison making and planning process for the next days’ project…
+In the afternoon, we did a little “round robin” activity on my prepared warps to brush up on structures and techniques that we seen in other gatherings and help in the decision making and planning process for the next days’ projects…

 The following day, after having looked at images and watched online videos of the cute Andean viscacha, Barbara brought in a tapestry piece which had been woven on a backstrap loom in Pitumarca, Peru.
-She had just realised that the critter at the bottom of the piece was the same as the one which she was weaving into her fine backstrap band.
+She had just realized that the critter at the bottom of the piece was the same as the one which she was weaving into her fine backstrap band.

 When not weaving, there was also lots of fun to be had.
 Yonat and I looked at experiments that the late Nora Rogers, former member of the Santa Cruz guild, had been performing on backstrap looms.
 Here is another kindred spirit and it was amazing and almost eerie to see how closely my backstrap weaving experiments have been following the path of her own carried out years before I came to be involved in this.